Yoga vs Yoga Tune Up®

 I have a confession.
 I hate yoga.

-Aren’t you a yoga teacher though, Rebecca?
+But aren’t you a yoga teacher, Rebecca?

-Yes and no. I did not do my 200 hour yoga teacher training.
+Yes and no. I did not do my 200-hour yoga teacher training.
 I don’t have 20 years of yoga experience under my belt.
-However, when I first heard about Jill Miller and her Yoga Tune Up® mix, I was intrigued.
-She was doing a podcast with my friends Adam and Vanessa Lambert over at Bee The Wellness talking about her history as a yoga teacher and what led her to develop her own process and then she started talking about her therapy balls.
-I had been dealing with a hip issue that was the result of a sprained ankle months before and nothing was helping long term.
-Massage, chiropractic, yoga….I had this constant dull ache in my hip/glute.
-My breaking point was when I was driving down I-75 to visit a friend in Kentucky and I had a lacrosse ball wedged under my hip to try and alleviate the discomfort.
+However, I was intrigued when I first heard about Jill Miller and her Yoga Tune Up® mix.
+She was a guest on the Bee The Wellness podcast talking about her history as a yoga teacher and what led her to develop her process.
+Then, she started talking about her therapy balls.
+I had been dealing with a hip issue resulting from a sprained ankle months before, and nothing was helping long term.
+Massage, chiropractic, yoga, physical therapy, stretching, etc., I had this constant dull ache in my hip/glute.
+My breaking point was when I was driving down I-75 to visit a friend in Kentucky, and I had a lacrosse ball wedged under my hip to try and alleviate the discomfort.

 In good hands,